12 Facility Management Technology Trends for 2022

-The world of facility management encompasses many things, and it’s always evolving.
+The world of facility management is always evolving.
 Facility management professionals today are tasked with not only improving operations and reducing costs, but also creating a better overall work environment.
-While computer-aided design (CAD) software and geographic information systems (GIS) were once considered revolutionary new tools for facility managers, they’re now regarded as commonplace and foundational.

 Heating, cooling, and ventilation comprise a significant portion of your building’s electric bill.
 Any way to cut back on energy consumption is a big win, both financially and environmentally.
 New HVAC technology powered by the Internet of Things (IoT) is making it easier than ever to curb energy usage while improving the workplace experience.
 This technology can help your team identify and reduce energy waste, automate climate regulation, and stay on top of HVAC preventive maintenance.
 Smart thermostats and climate zones help keep areas comfortable for employees while ensuring server rooms and other equipment areas stay cool.
 HVAC analytics can also help you identify potential issues with equipment before it breaks down.

 In addition to managing buildings and the employee experience, many facilities leaders are also responsible for managing assets and contributing to capital planning and purchasing.
 To do this effectively, they need access to data that allows them to perform a cost analysis and determine whether it makes the most sense to repair or replace aging building systems or equipment.